apace7/local_volume_database/docs/source/usage.rst

 * confirmed_dwarf: (or confirmed_star_cluster) system has been confirmed to be dwarf galaxy (or star cluster) based on spectroscopy, and/or deeper photometry.
 * ra: right ascension ICRS J2000.0 [degree]
 * dec: declination ICRS J2000.0 [degree]
-* rhalf: major axis of the half-light radius (or plummer radius) in [arcmin].
+* rhalf: projected (2D) major axis of the half-light radius (or plummer radius) in [arcmin].
 Note that input yaml files can have arcsec or arcmin input units but the combined catalogs are in arcmin.
 * ellipticity: 1 - minor/major axis (or 1 - axis ratio).
 * position_angle: N->E [degree]
 * distance_modulus [mag]